ministryofjustice/moj-frontend/docs/components/interruption-card.md

 - emphasise large amounts of content on a page (as the impact will be lost)
 - show form elements such as radio buttons (a red error message on the blue background is not accessible)
 - make a heading more visually prominent
-- display an empty state for the user to resolve (if it's within a list) – use the [GOV.UK Design System tasklist component](https://design-system.service.gov.uk/components/task-list/) instead
+- display an empty state for the user to resolve (if it's within a list) &ndash; use the [GOV.UK Design System tasklist component](https://design-system.service.gov.uk/components/task-list/) instead

 ### Things to consider